 • What kinds of change happen in nature?

 • How will I continue to change and grow?

 Children conclude the year by investigating how things change over time.
 This unit, like all Pre-K for All units, provides opportunities for children to observe objects and phenomena in their environment with increasing complexity.
 This final pre-K unit is an opportunity to apply knowledge and skills children learned in previous units, and to help children prepare for upcoming transitions.

 Building Blocks: (Math)

-- Addition: Children will learn how to “add on to” one number to make another number just as you would in a simple arithmetic problem.
-Children will also determine how many they have to add on to reach a target number.
-Children will develop number composition, such as quickly recognizing that 2 and 3 make 5.
+- Addition: Children will continue to learn how to “add on to” one number to make another number just as you would in a simple arithmetic problem.

-- Ordinal Numbers: Children will be provided with opportunities to use and understand numbers that do not emphasize how many but, instead, in what position, including the words, first, second, third, and up to tenth.
-Classroom settings promote such skill, for example, while lining up, playing a game, and counting and comparing items.
+- Ordinal Numbers: Children will be provided with opportunities to use and understand numbers that do not emphasize how many, but instead, in what position, including the words, first, second, third, and up to tenth.

 TIP FOR PARENTS